amoghyermalkar123/amoghyermalkar123/README.md

 * I am primarily a backend developer and a systems engineer.
 I am from Pune, Maharashtra, India
 * I am passionate about systems, networking (both systems and people! :P), i am an engineer through and through because i love building cool stuff.
-* I am a Go developer by day and a rust, react, networks enthusiast by night.
+* I am a Go developer by day and a rust enthusiast by night.

 ### What am I working on currently?
 * an application that lets you watch videos, listen to music in realtime.
 But the catch is you can do it with your friends,